DiscipleTools/Documentation/WPEngine-hosting.md

 ## Notes
-WPEngine does have a publicly accessible error log (though you need to know the link to access it).
+- WPEngine does have a publicly accessible error log (though you need to know the link to access it).
 Error logs have the potential to dump personal contact info.

-WPEngine has a small storage limit per account, so don't store a lot of backups locally.
+- WPEngine has a small storage limit per account, so don't store a lot of backups locally.

-With a multisite the option “Secure all URLs” with HTTPS does not always work.
+- With a multisite the option “Secure all URLs” with HTTPS does not always work.

-When you want to add another WPEngine instance, you can stay on the cheapest plan and under Billing > Add-ons add a site for $200
+- When you want to add another WPEngine instance, you can stay on the cheapest plan and under Billing > Add-ons add a site for $200

+- cairocoder01 has instructions on how to expidite setting up multiple WPEngine instances: [DT Setup Automation](https://github.com/cairocoder01/dt-setup-automation)